Home » Kauai » Smith’s Tropical Paradise Luau on Kauai Review

 HISTORY

-If you ask any Kauai local which luau they need to attend, they will probably suggest the Smith Family Luau.
+If you ask any Kauai local family which luau they need to attend, they will probably suggest Smith’s Family Luau.
 That is because it’s been around since the 1980s and has a great reputation.

 Smith’s Kauai is a family-run business that began with just a rowboat and a borrowed outboard engine more than 50 decades ago.

-When you’re planning a trip to Hawaii, you’ll definitely want to add Smith’s to your itinerary!
+When you’re planning a trip to Hawaii, you’ll definitely want to add the Smith Family garden luau and Fern Grotto river ride to your itinerary!

 SMITHS FAMILY GARDEN LUAU LOCATION